feast-dev/feast/sdk/python/feast/infra/online_stores/contrib/hbase_online_store/README.md

-# Hbase Online Store
+# HBase Online Store
-Hbase is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add Hbase support for Online Store.
+HBase is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add HBase support for Online Store.
 We create a table <project_name>_<feature_view_name> which gets updated with data on every materialize call